CloudLabsAI-Azure/ms_demo/Ignite-25/Exercise-3.md

 ![Task-2.3_7.1.png](./media/Task-2.3_7.1.png)

-9. In the Choose data screen, select the Catalog name as **zava_unity_catalog** from the dropdown box, and select the **fraud-detection** schema if not selected, scroll down then select the checkbox **Automatically sync future catalog changes for the selected schema** (to mirror future tables) if not ticked and click on **Next** button.
+9. In the Choose data screen, select the Catalog name as **zava_unity_catalog** from the dropdown box, and select the **schema-1957817** schema if not selected, scroll down then select the checkbox **Automatically sync future catalog changes for the selected schema** (to mirror future tables) if not ticked and click on **Next** button.

 ![Task-2.3_8.png](./media/Task-2.3_8.png)